Campaign of the Month: October 2017

 Senior med student & almost-doctor

-Emily is a twenty-something woman with tan skin, formerly perennial bags under her eyes that frequent spa visits have cleared away, and long black hair which falls to her mid-back that she’s very proud of.
-She’s not certain exactly what ethnicity she is: she knows she’s part white and Hispanic on her mom’s side, and part Native American, South Asian, or Middle Eastern (maybe some of several) on her dad’s side.
-She can pass for white at a casual glance, though some people start to wonder “what exactly she is” after a close enough look.
-She prefers to dress affordably in secondhand clothes bought from thrift stores.
-Most of her “vanity budget,” such as it is, goes towards products for her hair.
+Emily is a moderately tall twenty-something woman with tan skin, slightly slanted eyes, and indeterminate racial features.
+She’s not certain exactly what ancestry she is, beyond mixed: she knows she’s part white and Hispanic on her mom’s side, and part Native American, South Asian, or Middle Eastern (maybe some of several) on her dad’s side.
+She can pass for white at a casual glance, though some people start to wonder “what exactly she is” or “where she’s from” after a close enough look.

 One day Emily will be a doctor.
 One day.